truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSFTP.md

 Using FileZilla, enter `SFTP://TrueNAS IP`, `username`, `password`, and port `22` to connect.
 Where `TrueNAS IP` is the IP address for your system, and `username` and `password` are those you use to connect to the FTP client.
 Or enter `SFTP://'TrueNAS IP'`, `'username'`, `'password'`, and port `22` to connect.

 {{< hint warning >}}
-SFTP does not have chroot locking.
+Chroot is not 100% secure, but SFTP does not have chroot locking.
-While chroot is not 100% secure, the lack of chroot allows users to easily move up to the root directory and view internal system information.
+The lack of chroot allows users to move up to the root directory.
+They can view internal system information.
 If this level of access is a concern, FTP with TLS may be the more secure choice.
 {{< /hint >}}

 ### SFTP in a TrueNAS Jail

-Another way to allow SFTP access without granting read access to other areas of the NAS itself is to set up a jail and enable SSH.
+Setting up a jail and enabling SSH is another way to allow SFTP access.
+This does not grant read access to other areas of the NAS itself.

 {{< expand "Setting up a Jail for SFTP" "v" >}}
 Go to **Jails > Add**.